-As of the close of the current fiscal year, the Town's governmental funds balance sheet reported a combined ending fund balance surplus of nearly \$15.1 million.
-This represents an increase of nearly \$3.1 million over the previous year due to the issuance of nearly \$1.8 million debt in the public safety facility major fund, positive results in the community preservation major fund of over \$0.5 million and nearly \$0.6 million of investment appreciation in the nonmajor governmental funds.
-Of the ending fund balance approximately \$2.2 million is available for spending at the government's discretion as unassigned fund balance.
+As of the close of the current fiscal year, the Town's governmental funds balance sheet reported a combined ending fund balance surplus of nearly \$14.6 million.
+This is about \$0.5 million less than the prior year.
+Of the ending fund balance approximately \$1.7 million is available for spending at the government's discretion as unassigned fund balance.
 The remainder is earmarked for specific expenditures.

 The general fund is the chief operating fund of the Town.
-At the end of the current fiscal year, unassigned fund balance of the general fund was approximately \$3.2 million, while total fund balance totaled nearly \$6.6 million.
+At the end of the current fiscal year, unassigned fund balance of the general fund was approximately \$3.3 million, while total fund balance was over \$6.8 million.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents approximately 5.3% of total general fund expenditures, while total fund balance represents approximately 10.9% of that same amount.
+Unassigned fund balance represents nearly 5.7% of total general fund expenditures, while total fund balance represents approximately 11.5% of that same amount.

 The public safety facility fund was used as a funding source for the construction of a new public safety facility.
-The balance of this fund increased over \$1.9 million to \$27,532 as the Town issued nearly \$1.8 million of long-term debt.
+The project was completed this year and the fund was closed out.

-The community preservation fund was used as a funding source for various projects eligible under states community preservation act.
-The balance of this fund increased over \$0.5 million, from approximately \$2.2 million to over \$2.7 million, as the funds' investment balances increased approximately \$0.5 million.
+The community preservation fund is used as a funding source for various projects eligible under the Community Preservation Act.
+The balance of this fund decreased from nearly \$2.8 million to nearly \$2.5 million, as the funds' investment balances decreased approximately \$0.4 million due to challenging market conditions.

-The capital project fund was used as a funding source for all other capital outlay not accounted for in the other major funds.
-The balance of this fund decreased nearly \$0.6 million from \$0.2 million to a deficit of under \$0.4 million as a result of capital outlays in the current year exceeding intergovernmental revenues, bond proceeds and net operating transfers.
+The capital project fund is used as a funding source for all other capital outlay not accounted for in the other major funds.
+The balance of this fund decreased from a deficit of nearly \$0.4 million to a deficit of nearly \$1.0 million as a result of capital outlays in the current year exceeding intergovernmental revenues, bond proceeds and net operating transfers.